FREE SHIPPING on orders of $85 or more

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Jettet, some of which include Jetté, Jeté, Jettet, Jetet, Jetter, Jeter, Jettot, Jetot, Jettau, Jetau, Jettaud, Jetaud, Jettaut, Jetaut, Jettaux, Jetaux, Jettauld, Jetauld, Jettault, Jetault, Jettaulx, Jetaulx, Jetteau, Jeteau, Jetteaux, Jeteaux, Jettat, Jetat, Jettas, Jetas, Jettard, Jetard, Jetton, Jeton, Jettin and many more.

 This web page shows only a small excerpt of our Jettet research.
-Another 91 words (6 lines of text) are included under the topic Early Jettet History in all our PDF Extended History products.
+Another 91 words (6 lines of text) are included under the topic Early Jettet History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Jettet Notables in all our PDF Extended History products.
+More information is included under the topic Early Jettet Notables in all our PDF Extended History products and printed products wherever possible.

 The Jettet Family Crest was acquired from the Houseofnames.com archives.
 The Jettet Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.